Elegance and Tradition: A Look into the Zhou Dynasty Dress and Makeup

 The most valuable type of ceremonial dress is the Mian Fu, which consists of Mian Guan (冕冠, crown), Xuan Yi (玄衣, black robe), Xun Chang (纁裳, vermilion skirt), Bai Luo Da Dai (白罗大带, white silk belt), Huang Bi Xi, single-layered Zhong Dan, and Chi Xi (赤舄, vermilion shoes).
 The coronation robe contains specific patterns and is worn during the most significant ceremonies, such as the nine-patterned coronation robe worn by the emperor.

 The Mian Fu contains specific patterns and is worn during the most significant ceremonies.
 The Bi Xi of the emperor's coronation robe is red, while those of the feudal vassals are yellow-red.
-The shoes have double soles made from leather and wood, with higher-than-average heels.
+The shoes have double soles made from leather and wood, with higher-than- heels.

 Bian Fu